limitd/limitd/README.md

 ## Server operations

 -  **TAKE**: remove one or more tokens from the bucket.
-The server will respond inmediately with `conformant` true/false depending if there are sufficient tokens.
+The server will reply immediately with `conformant` true/false depending if there are sufficient tokens.
 -  **WAIT**: remove one or more tokens from the bucket.
-If there are insufficient tokens in the bucket the server will not respond the request until there are enought tokens.
+If there aren't enough tokens in the bucket the server will not reply until there are.
--  **PUT**: fill the bucket with one or more tokens.
-The max amount of tokens depends on the size of the bucket.
-This is useful when the application need to reset a bucket that's not autofilled by limitd.
+-  **PUT**: put one or more tokens into the bucket.
+The max amount of tokens depends on the bucket size.
+This is useful when the application needs to reset a bucket that's not autofilled by limitd.

+<a name="client_api"></a>
 ## Client API

 ### `LimitdClient(serverUri)`